bzyjin/aerosort/README.md

+# aerosort

-aerosort is an implementation of [block merge sort](https://en.wikipedia.org/wiki/Block_sort) with fairly simple algorithmic logic.
+**aerosort** is an implementation of [block merge sort](https://en.wikipedia.org/wiki/Block_sort) with fairly simple algorithmic logic.
 It is comparison-based, stable, and in-place by default.

 ```
 time (O)